 - Sample sign-in sheet (prison workshop) for keeping attendance

 - Evaluation Forms: Facilitator Constructive Guidance and Evaluations, Participant Evaluation Form, Team Coordinator Workshop Evaluation Form

 Transforming Power Guides poster (doc),

 Transforming Power Guides poster (pdf),

 Principles of Transforming Power (doc)

-Team Coordinators: please enter your workshop report in the AVP CA and QEWR databases.
+Team Coordinators: please enter your workshop report in QEWR4.
 If you do not have access, lost your access info, or don't know how or what information to enter, please contact Diana Couch at firstname.lastname@example.org.
 It is tremendously important for us to keep track of ourselves, and tell the world about the good work of AVP!

 Materials for Certificates and Graduation